e100/makerplane-configs/INSTALL.md

 It is not possible to rename the interfaces if the name is already taken, if can0 and can1 are swapped neither can be renamed to the other.<br>
 This will rename them to can10 and can11 so they do not swap their names.<br><br>

-ONLY run the PI4 or the PI5 section below:
+NOTE: Select the correct section below for the PI version you have

-PI4:
+PI4 ONLY:

 ```
 echo 'ACTION=="add", SUBSYSTEM=="net", DEVPATH=="/devices/platform/soc/*/spi0.0/net/can?", NAME="can10"